beersheeprs/menu.beersheep.rs/README.md

 ## deployment

-- update supabase tables (mostly it'll be `taps` or `prices`)
+- update taps via bot
-- trigger github actions via Actions — Deploy to GitHub pages — Run workflow
+- trigger deployment
 - wait for a few seconds
 - check the website for changes